 2-10.4.1 Minimize the number of different workstation and offices sizes.
 This will ease the planning process and provide greater flexibility in the final design.
 Also use workstation sizes with a common dimension to facilitate grouping stations of different sizes.
-Two appropriate workstation sizes that can accommodate just about any office function are 2.4 x 2.4 m (8 x 8 ft.) and 2.4 x 3.0 m (8 x 10 ft.).
-Individual workstations should not be less than 1.8 x 2.4 m (6 x 8 ft.) and workstations in team work areas should not be less than 1.8 x 1.8 m (6 x 6 ft.).
+Two appropriate workstation sizes that can accommodate just about any office function are $8 \times 8$ ft.
+(2.4 x 2.4 m) and $8 \times 10$ ft (2.4 x 3.0 m).
+Individual workstations should not be less than $6 \times 8$ ft.
+(1.8 x 2.4 m) and workstations in team work areas should not be less than $6 \times 6$ ft.
+(1.8 x 1.8 m).

-- 2-10.4.2 Design the workstations and offices to maximize the admission of natural daylight and views.
+2-10.4.2 Design the workstations and offices to maximize the admission of natural daylight and views.
 Place the private offices against the building core or ensure that the entire exterior wall is not blocked by private offices to maximize natural daylight admission and views into the building.
 This practice will also assist with Leadership in Energy and Environmental Design (LEEDTM) certification.
-See Paragraph 3-4.3 for more information on natural light admission and Paragraph 3-11 for more on LEEDTM and sustainable design. - 2-10.4.3 Design the workstation specifically for the types of tasks that the staff needs to accomplish.
+See the paragraph entitled, "Windows/Natural Light" for more information on natural light admission and the paragraph entitled, "Sustainable Design" for more on LEEDTM and sustainable design.

+2-10.4.3 Design the workstation specifically for the types of tasks that the staff needs to accomplish.
 With furniture systems, it is possible to construct stations of any size or configuration-when necessary, consider larger workstations that accommodate meeting space.
-However, the open office environment can quickly become noisy and distracting if too many conversations are allowed to occur; meetings are best conducted in specifically-designed meeting space (special purpose space). - 2-10.4.4 Design the workstations for flexibility and fit.
+However, the open office environment can quickly become noisy and distracting if too many conversations are allowed to occur; meetings are best conducted in specifically-designed meeting space (special purpose space).

+2-10.4.4 Design the workstations for flexibility and fit.
 The office configuration and furniture systems should be designed for the task being performed and the size of the user, to the best extent possible.
-Make sure the furniture fits the user, supports them properly and adjusts to their activities; use furniture systems that can be reconfigured easily for different users. - 2-10.4.5 Integrate the workstation design with power, communications, and other building systems.
-These systems affect staff productivity and design aesthetics. - 2-10.4.6 These same rules apply to private offices.
-Three appropriate office sizes are 3.0 x 3.7 m (10 x 12 ft.), 4.6 x 3.7 m (15 x 12 ft.), and sometimes 6.1 x 3.7 m (20 x 12 ft.).
+Make sure the furniture fits the user, supports them properly and adjusts to their activities; use furniture systems that can be reconfigured easily for different users.

+2-10.4.5 Integrate the workstation design with power, communications and other building systems.
+These systems affect staff productivity and design aesthetics.

+2-10.4.6 These same rules apply to private offices.
+Three appropriate office sizes are 10 x 12 ft. $(3.0 \times 3.7 \text{ m})$ , 15 x 12 ft. $(4.6 \times 3.7 \text{ m})$ , and sometimes 20 x 12 ft $(6.1 \times 3.7 \text{ m})$ .
 If private offices are located against exterior window walls, coordinate the office sizes with the window mullion spacing so that office partitions occur at a mullion or solid wall component.
-Common mullion spacing is 1.5 m (5 ft.), which accounts for the common denominator of one dimension of the office sizes noted above.
+Common mullion spacing is 5 ft.
+(1.5 m), which accounts for the common denominator of one dimension of the office sizes noted above.

+UFC 4-610-01 May 6, 2008 Change 1, May 1, 2013